jonah-criswell/give2go/README.md

 - **Authentication**: Allows students to set up an account to get their give link on the site.
 This is mainly for demo purposes; in practice, students would use their Okta/Cru account they used to apply for their trip.
 - **Modern UI**: Leverages modern frontend frameworks for a beautiful and contempory user interface, powered by a powerful backend API.

-# Tech Stack and Implementation:
+# 🛠️Tech Stack and Implementation:

-### Frontend: uses industry-standard frameworks for a modern and intuitive user experience:
+### 🖥️Frontend: uses industry-standard frameworks for a modern and intuitive user experience:
 - **React** with TypeScript
 - **Tailwind CSS** for styling
 - **React Router** for navigation
 - **Vite** for build tooling

-### Backend: powered by Ruby on Rails - the framework of choice for Cru's engineers, aiming for an easier integration with existing cry systems:
+### 💾Backend: powered by Ruby on Rails - the framework of choice for Cru's engineers, aiming for an easier integration with existing cry systems:
 - **Ruby on Rails** API
 - **PostgreSQL** database
 - **ActiveRecord** for ORM
 - **Active Storage** for file uploads

-### Development tools and philosopy:
+### 🧠Development tools and philosopy:
 - **Cursor IDE**: Leveraged cutting-edge articial intelligence tools to drastically accelerate development - crucial for getting production-grade systems off the ground in just one week
 - **Deployment**: (Coming Soon)
 - **Prototyping**: The purpose of this project was to be a proof-of-concept, taking advantage of AI to write a lot of the code, to focus more on system architecture, UI/UX design, creative features, and demonstrating
 - **Capstone**: AI-assisted code does not mean this app was built with a single prompt - many hours of careful decision making & intentional design patterns were critical to publish a polished final product
 - **Proof of Concept**: This app was rapidly built in less than a week - expect bugs!

-# Group Donation Feature
+# 👪Group Donation Feature

 The flagship feature of Give2Go that really makes our platform stand out is the intelligent group donation system that ensures fair and efficient distribution of funds among multiple students.
 To further encourage donations, we built algorithms in order to give donors the options to spread their donations accross multiple students.